 - Use ‘imails’ – walk over and talk – instead of emails to colleagues

 - Use a bathroom or drink fountain that is further away

 - Use the stairs instead of the lift

 - Eat lunch away from the workstation -walk around campus

 - Stand on public transport, walk from the train station

-The University Services Health & Safety team have created the Office Ergonomics - Stretching and Moving video to assist staff.
+The Health & Safety Services team have created the Office Ergonomics - Stretching and Moving video to assist staff.
 It shows stretching exercises help to relax muscles that have been working dynamically and move thoses which have been held in a fixed position.
-Stretching is helpful in maintaining good, neutral posture as it helps release overly tight muscles that can pull you out of postural alighment.
+Stretching is helpful in maintaining good, neutral posture as it helps release overly tight muscles that can pull you out of postural alignment.

 The Federal Government has released a sedentary work practices toolkit to help employers and employees understand and address the health hazards associated with prolonged sitting.